 Internships can take place in a wide range of organizations, including public interest, policy research, government, arts & culture, planning and preservation, built environment, community development, education, and advocacy.
 Internships may be located anywhere in the U.S., including Puerto Rico and other U.S. territories.

 Internships should be scheduled for between 8-10 weeks during the summer.
-Fellows are expected to provide updates about their internship experiences and to participate in fellowship activities during the following school year, such as advising future Gordon Fellowship applicants and participating in alumni/career events.
-We have an Info Session each spring, so that students can learn more about the Fellowship from previous Fellows, and discuss ideas and strategies for identifying a placement.
+Fellows are expected to provide updates about their internship experiences, create a presentation of their work once completed, and to participate in fellowship activities during the following school year, such as advising future Gordon Fellowship applicants and participating in alumni/career events.

 Eligibility:

-The application asks for a statement of purpose, which should include:
+Next, include a statement of purpose, which should cover the following points:

 1) a description of activities that you would like to undertake during the summer experience;